Tap here to get 5 Secrets to Stress Free Dinners

 • 1 teaspoon pure vanilla extract

-• 2 cups old fashioned oats
+• 2 cups old fashioned oats (178 grams)

-• 1 cup raisins
+• 1 cup raisins (149 grams)

 Instructions

-• Preheat to oven to 350 degrees.
+• Preheat oven to 350 degrees Fahrenheit.
 Line rimmed baking sheets with parchment paper and set aside.

-• In a medium bowl whisk together the flour, baking soda, cinnamon, and salt, until compltely mixed.
+• In a medium bowl, whisk together the flour, baking soda, cinnamon, and salt until completely mixed.

-• In a large bowl, with a hand held mixer or using a stand mixer, beat together the butter brown sugar, and granulated sugar until the mixture is light and fluffy.
+• In a large bowl, with a hand-held mixer or using a stand mixer, beat together the butter, brown sugar, and granulated sugar until the mixture is light and fluffy.
 This will take between 3 and 6 minutes.

 • Add the eggs one at a time.
 Then add in the vanilla.
 Be sure to scrape down the edges of the bowl with a spatula before each addition.

 • Add in the flour mixture.
-With the mixer on it's lowest setting, beat the flour mixture into the wet ingredients until it just begins to combine.
-Then turn the mixture up and finish combinging it until it is just combined.
-Be careful not to continue mixing after the flour is combined in.
+With the mixer on its lowest setting, beat the flour mixture into the wet ingredients until it just begins to combine.
+Then turn the mixture up and finish mixing until it is just combined.
+Be careful not to continue mixing after the flour is combined.

 • Mix in the oats and then the raisins.

 • Using a 1 1/2 tablespoon cookie scoop, scoop the cookies and roll them into balls.
 Place 2 1/2 inches apart on a baking sheet.
 Bake for 11 to 12 minutes or until the edges of the cookies begin to turn golden brown.
-For best results, rotate the pan half way through.
-Remove fro the oven, let cool on the baking sheet for two minutes, and then transfer to a cooling rack to cool completely.
+For best results, rotate the pan halfway through.
+Remove from the oven, let cool on the baking sheet for 2 minutes, and then transfer to a cooling rack to cool completely.

-• Enjoy right away or store in an airtight container for up to 1 week.
+• Enjoy right away or store in an airtight container for up to one week.

 Notes

-Make sure to measure the flour by scooping it with a large spoon from the container into a 1 cup dry measuring cup and then leveling off.
-If you use your measuring cup to scoop from the container, you will get as much as 25% more flour which will result in the cookies not spreading.
+Make sure to measure the flour by scooping it with a large spoon from the container into a one-cup dry measuring cup and then leveling off.
+If you use your measuring cup to scoop from the container, you will get as much as 25% more flour, which will result in the cookies not spreading.

 Serving: 1cookie Calories: 147kcal (7%) Carbohydrates: 23g (8%) Protein: 2g (4%) Fat: 6g (9%) Saturated Fat: 3g (19%) Cholesterol: 23mg (8%) Sodium: 78mg (3%) Potassium: 76mg (2%) Fiber: 1g (4%) Sugar: 10g (11%) Vitamin A: 168IU (3%) Vitamin C: 1mg (1%) Calcium: 13mg (1%) Iron: 1mg (6%)